Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Companies in the financial sector make up a portion of the blue chip classification.
 These companies tend to have a history of providing large dividends and include the major banks and credit card companies, including:

 The products and brands that many Americans across generations have grown up knowing sustained growth and success, including:

 As drilling and mining is a cyclical industry, natural resource companies have the potential to provide high capital growth.
-But can have a reputation for underperforming when the mining industry experiences a downturn.
-Having said that, companies that have diversified businesses firmly established across the nation include:
+But these can have a reputation for underperforming when the mining industry experiences a downturn.
+That said, companies that have diversified businesses firmly established across the nation include:

-Retailers tend to offer medium-sized dividends to shareholders, and are popular choices among investors.
-Also, popular restaurant chains have loyal followings that provide consistent profits, especially McDonald’s.
+Retailers tend to offer medium-sized dividends to shareholders and are popular choices among investors.
+Also, popular restaurant chains have loyal followings that provide consistent profits.
 Blue chip stocks in this sector include:

-Many successful long-term investors like Warren Buffett have advocated for investing in companies that you believe will be around for a generation or two.
-The kind of stocks that fit that description are the blue chips that continue to grow and profit year after year.
-This translates to consistently higher stock prices and consistent dividend payouts.
+Many successful long-term investors like Warren Buffett have advocated for investing in companies you believe will be around for a generation or two.
+The kind of stocks that tend to fit that description are the blue chips that continue to show steady returns.
+This may translate to consistently higher stock prices and consistent dividend payouts.